protocol/launchpad/docs/protocol-labs-network/os-contributing.md

 # Open Source Contribution

 ## The Projects
-Get started contributing to IPFS Projects, with these high-traffic repos:
+Get started contributing to IPFS Projects, with these high-traffic repos

 ### PL Repos
 * [go-ipfs](https://github.com/ipfs/go-ipfs) is a high traffic project, with many contributors from outside PL